The Return of the Native: Book Four: The Closed Door

+Book Fifth: The Discovery

-Wildeve visits her again on Guy Fawkes night, and offers to help her get to Paris.
+Wildeve visits Eustacia again on Guy Fawkes night, and offers to help her get to Paris.
 Eustacia realises that if she lets Wildeve help her, she'll be obliged to become his mistress.
 She tells him she will send him a signal by night if she decides to accept.
 Clym's anger, meanwhile, has cooled and he sends Eustacia a letter the next day offering reconciliation.
 The letter arrives a few minutes too late; by the time her grandfather tries to give it to her, she has already signalled to Wildeve and set off through wind and rain to meet him.
 She walks along weeping, however, knowing she is about to break her marriage vows for a man who is unworthy of her.

 Wildeve readies a horse and gig and waits for Eustacia in the dark.
 Thomasin, guessing his plans, sends Clym to intercept him; she also, by chance, encounters Diggory Venn as she dashes across the heath herself in pursuit of her husband.
 Eustacia does not appear; instead, she falls or throws herself into nearby Shadwater Weir.
 Clym and Wildeve hear the splash and hurry to investigate.
 Wildeve plunges recklessly after Eustacia without bothering to remove his coat, while Clym, proceeding more cautiously, nevertheless is also soon at the mercy of the raging waters.
 Venn arrives in time to save Clym, but is too late for the others.
 When Clym revives, he accuses himself of murdering his wife and mother.

+Book Sixth: The Aftercourses

 In the epilogue, Venn gives up being a reddleman to become a dairy farmer.
 Two years later, Thomasin marries him and they settle down happily together.
 Clym, now a sad, solitary figure, eventually takes up preaching.